Hemp Frequently Asked Questions

 Close-up view of the leaves of container grown industrial hemp plants in a greenhouse | UF/IFAS photo

-CBD products began being regulated in the state by the Florida Department of Agriculture and Consumer Services (FDACS) on July 1, 2019 and are required to meet strict guidelines for content as per state law and recently released FDACS rules.
+CBD and certain other cannabinoid products began being regulated in the state by the Florida Department of Agriculture and Consumer Services (FDACS) on July 1, 2019 and are required to meet strict guidelines for content as per state law and recently released FDACS rules.
 More information about CBD can be found on the FDACS website.

-The United States Department of Agriculture (USDA) Hemp Program was initiated in a response to the 2018 Farm Bill and released their Interim Final Rule for Domestic Hemp Production on October 31, 2019.
+The United States Department of Agriculture (USDA) Hemp Program was initiated in a response to the Agricultural Improvement Act of 2018 more commonly known as the ‘2018 Farm Bill’ and released their Interim Final Rule for Domestic Hemp Production on October 31, 2019.
+The final rule for the Domestic Production of Hemp (Final Rule”) was released by USDA on January 15, 2021 and went into effect on March 22, 2021.
 Hemp remains a regulated agricultural industry at both the national and state levels through each state’s Department of Agriculture.
 The State of Florida and the Florida Department of Agriculture and Consumer Services (FDACS) completed their rules and regulations to allow for the commercial cultivation of hemp in 2020.
 Information about grower permits and other valuable information can be found here.

 You can apply for a hemp cultivation permit with the Florida Department of Agriculture and Consumer Services (FDACS) at the State of Florida Hemp Program website: https://www.fdacs.gov/Cannabis-Hemp/Hemp-CBD-in-Florida.
 Follow the Hemp Program 2020 Applicant Checklist just to make sure that you are applying for your permit properly.